Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/4-first-ring.md

 **Brother and Stud Tyal of Clan Stoneback**

-*“Office of the Champion.”*
+*"Office of the Champion."*

-“It’s Tyal.”
+"It’s Tyal."

-*“One moment.”*
+*"One moment."*

 …

-*“Genshi.”*
+*"Genshi."*

-“He made it!
+"He made it!
 He’s still recovering ‘cuz I hadta be a bit rough but he’ll be fine.
-He’s a brave, honest idiot and his real training starts tomorrow.”
+He’s a brave, honest idiot and his real training starts tomorrow."

-*“I’m glad!
-Take him somewhere really good to eat and bill my office.”*
+*"I’m glad!
+Take him somewhere really good to eat and bill my office."*

-“Already done,” with an accompanying chitter, “Dozens of times!
-You think I’d let you torment one of my Associates without some somethin’ in return?”
+"Already done," with an accompanying chitter, "Dozens of times!
+You think I’d let you torment one of my Associates without some somethin’ in return?"

-*“Heh, of course not.
+*"Heh, of course not.
 My apologies about the whole thing.
-But, well…”*
+But, well…"*

-“I don’t wanna know.
+"I don’t wanna know.
 Daar trusts you, he told me to help, and you needed something done.
 Also Fiin is a good recruit, so…yeah.
 I don’t wanna know why and I don’t *need* to know why.
 All I care about is Fiin.
-What you planning?”
+What you planning?"

-*“He’s already served his purpose but liaison officers are always good…with Daar’s blessing, of course.
-If so, then I wish him a long and illustrious career as a finish carpenter to the well-bred and famous of Gao.”*
+*"He’s already served his purpose but liaison officers are always good…with Daar’s blessing, of course.
+If so, then I wish him a long and illustrious career as a finish carpenter to the well-bred and famous of Gao."*

-Tyal immediately recognized the implications of a spymaster investing in an unknown laborer who builds and installs cabinets. “…You really do scare me.”
+Tyal immediately recognized the implications of a spymaster investing in an unknown laborer who builds and installs cabinets. "…You really do scare me."

-He thought he could hear Genshi droop at little at that. *“I know, I wish I didn’t need to.
+He thought he could hear Genshi droop at little at that. *"I know, I wish I didn’t need to.
 But to forestall any further questions, you have my personal guarantee he will be treated well and given the absolute best training we can offer.
-Yours is not a Clan I wish to provoke.”*
+Yours is not a Clan I wish to provoke."*

-“Nope.”
+"Nope."
 Tyal hoped Genshi could hear his pride through the phone.
-“Also, just for the record?
+"Also, just for the record?
 Don’t get ahead of us.
 He’s yet to take the First Ring and he may choose a different track than simple carpentry, lotsa candidates do.
 He smells like Brother material, too.
-I don’t know how we missed him…”
+I don’t know how we missed him…"

-*“Then I will adapt.
+*"Then I will adapt.
 A new Brother in Stoneback indirectly benefits us all.
-Anyway, is there any further business?”*
+Anyway, is there any further business?"*

-“I’ve sent a report.
+"I’ve sent a report.
 There isn’t much along the lines you asked about among the Clanless ‘cuz the damn things are too expensive.
-Something about a trade war or whatever…there’s rumors floating around.”
+Something about a trade war or whatever…there’s rumors floating around."

-*“Rumors are useful.
-Are they in the report?”*
+*"Rumors are useful.
+Are they in the report?"*

-“Am I some amateur?
+"Am I some amateur?
 Of course they are.
-You taught me better than that.”
+You taught me better than that."

-*“Indeed.
-Carry on, and best wishes for your Clan.”*
+*"Indeed.
+Carry on, and best wishes for your Clan."*

-“Thanks.
-Light the Darkness, Champion.”
+"Thanks.
+Light the Darkness, Champion."

 ----

 Tyal hung up, grumbled to himself, and padded up to his nest-bed.
 His liaison relationship with Whitecrest was always a bit of a balancing act (as he was technically an Associate member of Whitecrest as well) but thankfully both Daar and Genshi were very understanding.
 Nor was he a unique case.
 Liaison attachments like his weren’t exactly rare but for political reasons they were always discreet relationships.
 And in any case, his first and primary loyalty was to Stoneback.
 Woe unto any Whitecrest who might think otherwise.

 *Sleep.* Tomorrow would be a very long day as they began Fiin’s prep training for the First Ring of Stoneback’s Rites.
 That would be the most difficult year of Fiin’s young life and Tyal wanted him good and prepared.
-Fiin *had* to graduate with “Recommended” to have *any* chance at the Second Ring, and he would need all *three* to qualify for the Last Rite.
+Fiin *had* to graduate with "Recommended" to have *any* chance at the Second Ring, and he would need all *three* to qualify for the Last Rite.
 Fiin was slightly older and a good deal smaller than they preferred to start, so he needed all the prep Tyal could give him, and to be any good at *that* Tyal needed some sleep.

 But then he reconsidered: he also needed to bond with Fiin.
 Their introduction had been…well, business-like at first, and then the First Rite happened without much built-up rapport.
 That wouldn’t do, not if Tyal was to mentor Fiin through the Rites.
 Candidates for the Brotherhood were mentored one-on-one, and Fiin had *really* impressed Tyal in the short time they’d known each other.